LaTsa99/onlab/README.md

 	 * [Moving on to shmat](#moving-on-to-shmat)
 * [A CTF excercise](#a-ctf-excercise)

-## Creating the enviornment and the first kernel module
+## Creating the environment and the first kernel module

 ### Installing qemu
 sudo apt install qemu qemu-system-x86